-If the RF supervision trouble comes after a low battery signal, the wireless sensor most likely turned off after its battery fully drained.
-Replacing the battery within the Honeywell 5800 Series wireless device and power cycling your Honeywell wireless security system will clear the RF supervision trouble.
+If the RF supervision trouble shows up after a low battery signal, the wireless sensor may have stopped transmitting after its battery fully drained.
+A low battery indication usually comes up about one month before the battery dies completely.
+Replacing the battery within the Honeywell 5800 Series wireless device, then performing two disarm commands should clear the trouble display.

-The more common reason for a loss of RF supervision is an environmental factor that is interfering with the wireless signal between your Honeywell wireless receiver and your 5800 Series wireless device.
-Any kind of metal between your wireless receiver and your wireless sensor will oftentimes cause an RF supervision loss.
-Avoid installing your Honeywell 5800 wireless device on metal doors or windows.
-As it is often hard to know what materials are within your home's walls, testing your wireless devices regularly is always recommended.
-Moving a Honeywell 5800 Series wireless device a few inches up or down or left or right can make a huge difference when troubleshooting an RF supervision loss.
+The more common reason for a loss of RF supervision is an environmental factor that is preventing the wireless signal from the transmitter from reaching the Honeywell wireless receiver.
+Any large metal object located between the wireless receiver and the wireless sensor will oftentimes cause an RF supervision loss.
+Avoid installing Honeywell 5800 wireless devices on metal doors or windows.
+As it is often hard to know what materials are within your home's walls, testing your wireless devices before permanently mounting them is recommended.
+The Go-No-Go test is designed specifically for this purpose.
+When an issue arises, moving a Honeywell 5800 Series wireless device a few inches up or down, left or right can make a huge difference when troubleshooting an RF supervision loss.

 If you are experiencing frequent RF supervision problems, you can try adding a Honeywell 5800RP wireless repeater between your wireless receiver and the devices causing the RF supervision issues.
 The 5800RP repeater boosts the wireless signal and extends the wireless range of your Honeywell wireless security system.

 We offer alarm monitoring as low as $10 / monthClick Here to Learn More

 - Security Key Fobs

 - Wireless Door Sensors and Window Alarm Sensors